CPScript/8bitCPU-HDL/README.md

+> This `Readme.md` will be updated to match the project structure soon.

+---

 # 8-bit CPU Simulator and Assembler

 >This project implements a simple 8-bit CPU simulator with support for a 16-bit ALU and various hardware functionalities.
 The simulator includes a full assembler, a machine code loader, and debugging tools.
 The CPU supports both software execution and FPGA compatibility via Verilog generation.